laicasaane/Unity3D.ExtendedLibrary/README.md

     ![](Screenshots/extendedevent-1.png)

 2. Create new database or locate the existing one for updating.
+The database path should always be `Assets/Editor/ExtendedLibrary/TypeDataDictionary.asset`.

     ![](Screenshots/extendedevent-2.png)